alexanderpei/DeepEarnings/README.md

 The data set contains 56621 samples after cleaning.
 Train:test:validation set are split 0.8:0.1:0.1.

 The network will contain two hidden layers with 250 hidden units each implented using Keras.
-SeLU activations were chosen opposed to ReLU for better test data. l2 regularization also reduced overfitting and improved test accuracy.
+SeLU activations were chosen opposed to ReLU for better performance. l2 regularization and dropout layers also reduced overfitting and improved test accuracy.
-Dropout layers also helped reduce overfitting.

 ![nn](./pics/nn-plot.jpg)